-Science has confirmed that topical applications of cannabinoids, like Ananda Hemp’s SpectrumSalve 125, are highly effective in providing pain relief from arthritis, multiple sclerosis, rheumatism, tension, muscle ache and inflammation.
+Science has confirmed that topical applications of cannabinoids, like Ananda Hemp’s SpectrumSalve 125, are highly effective in providing pain relief from tension, muscle ache and inflammation.

 Endocannabinoids are natural signals in your body that help maintain homeostasis by detecting and regulating hunger, pain, mood and memory.
 CBD helps elevate your natural levels of pain-relieving endocannabinoids by blocking metabolism as they’re moving around your body.